 GUIDELINES:

-- CRAFT fiction submissions are open to all writers.
+- Fiction submissions are open to all writers.

 - We accept short fiction and standalone excerpts only in this category.